CompNet/Pang/README.md

 1. Open the `Python` console.
 2. Run the script `Patterns.sh` in order to create the files `XXX_patterns.txt`.
 3. Run `ProcessingPattern.py`with the option `-d XXX` in order to create the files `XXX_mono.txt` and `XXX_iso.txt`.
-4. Run `PANG.py` with the option `-d XXX` in order to run Pang on the data `XXX`.
+4. Run `PANG.py`.
+2 parameters are required:
+    * `-d XXX` : the name of the dataset
+    * `-k k` : the number of patterns to consider.
+It can be a single value, or a list of values separated by commas.

-For each value of the parameter `k` **TODO c'est quoi ce k ?**, Pang will create a file `KResults.txt` containing the results of the classification and a file `KPatterns.txt` containing the patterns.
+For each value of the parameter `k`, Pang will create a file `KResults.txt` containing the results of the classification and a file `KPatterns.txt` containing the patterns.

 # Dependencies